bresilla/bibiman/README.md

 `file` BibLaTeX field), as well as DOIs and URLs.

-For selecting the right program, it uses `xdg-open` on Linux, `open` on MacOS, and `start` on Windows. _MacOS is untested right now!
-Windows does not work, have to figure this out_
+For selecting the right program, it uses `xdg-open` on Linux, `open` on MacOS, and `start` on Windows.
+Thanks to the report from @bastislack in #2 MacOS seems to work.

+_However, Windows does not work.
+Have to figure this out.
+Reports from some Windows users are very welcome.
+Reports from some Windows users are very welcome._

-Furhtermore, DOIs have to begin with either `https://doi...` as full URL or `10.(...)` as regular DOI style.
+Furthermore, DOIs have to begin with either `https://doi...` as full URL or `10.(...)` as regular DOI style.
 URLs work if they begin with either `http...` or with `www...`.